 The actions of one person have the potential to spark a movement.
 And we believe that it is movements created by engaged citizens that can lead to transformative change.

 The deaf, deafblind and hard of hearing communities are ready for and are demanding change.
 They need faith that their voice will make a difference.
-We work to develop citizen centered solutions.
+We work to develop citizen-centered solutions.

-Facilitation: We facilitate discussions with individuals and organizations to develop public policy solutions to communication barriers identified by the community.
+- Facilitation We will facilitate discussions with individuals and organizations to develop public policy solutions to communication barriers identified by the community.
 Some past examples are our Employment Task Force, work with Metro Deaf School and Early Hearing Detection and Intervention.
 By getting people with diverse perspectives sitting at the same table we have been able to develop policies that are strong and have the greatest community benefit.

-Build relationships: We encourage deaf, hard of hearing and deafblind people and their allies to meet with their legislators and ask for their support for community concerns.
+- Build relationships We will encourage deaf, hard of hearing and deafblind people and their allies to meet with their legislators and ask for their support for community concerns.
 And encourage them to serve on committees and state boards that influence public policy.
 The more people meet deaf, deafblind and hard of hearing people, the more policymakers include them in their planning for health care, employment, education and communication access.
 We also build relationships with other disability groups.

 What are the issues?